borgg-dev/tensorprox/README.md

 </div>
 <br/>

-Tensorprox introduces a unique approach for **DDoS protection**, featuring an distributed architecture with an innovative incentive mechanism leveraged by the Bittensor Network.
-The validation process uses **synthetic traffic generation**, alternating between normal and malicious network behaviors to simulate comprehensive attack scenarios.
-The project aims to evolve into a **global cybersecurity solution** addressing the most challenging security vectors.
+Tensorprox introduces a novel approach to **DDoS protection** with a distributed architecture and an innovative incentive mechanism powered by the **Bittensor Network**.
+The validation process leverages **synthetic traffic generation**, alternating between normal and malicious network behaviors to simulate realistic attack scenarios.
+This project aims to evolve into a **global cybersecurity solution**, tackling the most complex security challenges.

-# Core Concept
+# Core Conceptual Design: The Chessboard Defense

 The subnet operates on a unique distributed network architecture where:
 - **Validators** challenge miners by simulating real-world DDoS scenarios
-- **Miners** provide DDoS protection services using custom routing firewall systems built with AF_XDP (Advanced Forwarding eXpress Data Path)
+- **Miners** provide DDoS protection services
 - Performance is evaluated through comprehensive **traffic analysis**

+Tensorprox employs a novel architectural design, creating a robust and adaptable DDoS mitigation system.
+This design strategically positions key components to ensure comprehensive protection of the target server, referred to as the "King."

+**King**: Represents the target server, the ultimate recipient of network traffic and the asset requiring protection.
+The King's availability and stability are paramount.

+**Attackers & Benign**: These are traffic generator machines simulating real-world network conditions.
+"Attackers" generate malicious traffic, mimicking DDoS attacks, while "Benign" generates legitimate traffic to test the system's ability to differentiate between the two.

+**Moat**: This is the central component of the architecture, acting as a routing firewall and scrubbing center.
+The Moat is run by miners and is responsible for inspecting all incoming traffic, filtering out malicious packets, and forwarding legitimate traffic to the King.
+The Moat leverages Advanced Forwarding eXpress Data Path (AF_XDP) for high-performance packet processing.

+The system works by positioning the Moat strategically between the traffic generators (Attacker and Benign) and the King.
+All traffic must pass through the Moat, which analyzes and filters it based on pre-defined rules and dynamically learned patterns.

 # Validation Round Lifecycle

 1. **Availability Check**
-   - Query miners for machines' availability
+   - Query miners for **machines' availability**
    - Filter and select responsive miners

 2. **Initial Setup**
-   - Establish session keys
+   - Establish **session keys**
    - Prepare machines for lockdown

 3. **Lockdown**
    - Prevent external interference
-   - Ensure controlled testing conditions
+   - Ensure **controlled** testing conditions

 4. **Generic Routing Encapsulation (GRE)**
    - Creates an isolated, controlled network playground
-   - Provides a sandboxed environment for attack vector research
+   - Provides a **sandboxed environment** for attack vector research

 5. **Challenge Execution**
-   - Generate synthetic traffic scenarios including complex DDoS attack patterns
+   - Generate **synthetic traffic scenarios** including complex DDoS attack patterns
    - Test miner's protection capabilities

 6. **Revert**
-   - Restore original machine configurations
+   - **Restore** original machine configurations
    - Clean up test environments